yog27ray/sqns/README.md

 ```

 ### Processing Scheduler
-Either you can use the api support to fetch the event from CollectorServer or use ProcessingEventScheduler to fetch events and process them periodically.
+Either you can use the api support to fetch the event from CollectorServer or use WorkerEventScheduler to fetch events and process them periodically.
-ProcessingEventScheduler constructor requires below parameters
+WorkerEventScheduler constructor requires below parameters
 1. Collector server url.
 2. Queue Name to which events will be added.
 3. Listener function that will be called with EventItem to be process.
 4. Cron Interval (optional).
 ```
-import { EventItem, ProcessingEventScheduler } from 'ms-queue';
+import { EventItem, WorkerEventScheduler } from 'ms-queue';

 ...

-new ProcessingEventScheduler(
+new WorkerEventScheduler(
       "http://collector.server.url/api",
       "queueName",
       (eventItem) => {